I’ve honestly wondered about how much our frugal living saved. Let’s do the whole math breakdown and find out!

 Aha!
 My entire life prepared me for a low budget in finding the best frugal entertainment.
-All of my fun is obscure and related to Project A of course 😉
+All of my fun is going to thrift stores (hey big spender, NOT!)

 After a lifetime of no money, you find very odd, unconventional obsessions…is what I’ve come to notice hah.